-The 10,000 step challenge has motivated many to get more active – but what is the accuracy of step trackers like Fitbit – how accurate is the step counter on a Fitbit?
+The 10,000-step challenge has motivated many to get more active – but what is the accuracy of step trackers like Fitbit – how accurate is the step counter on a Fitbit?

-Increased technology and convenience have led to increased sedentary behaviours – people moving less and sitting more.
+Increased technology and convenience have led to increased sedentary behaviors – people moving less and sitting more.
 During the 1970s, two out of 10 working jobs were considered ‘lightly active’—predominantly sitting at a desk.

 Current global health recommendations, as outlined by the World Health Organization, suggest that adults aged 18-64 should do a minimum of 150 minutes of moderate-intensity aerobic physical activity throughout the week.

 In an attempt to inspire adults to move and engage in more physical activity, technology companies have developed accessible, user-friendly pedometers—portable electronic devices which use hand/hip motions to count steps.

 To test the step counter accuracy on a Fitbit Flex, researchers in Cairns, Australia studied the validity and reliability of the device.

 Accuracy of Fitbit Flex step counting?